A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: Pipe dreams on Rothe diagrams and the initial ideal of

 generated by monomials corresponding to faces not in $\Delta$.
-In symbols, The {\bf Reisner--Stanley ring} of $\Delta$ is defined to be $S/I(\Delta)$.
-Conversely, given a squarefree monomial ideal $I$ in the ring $S$, we can associate to it the {\bf Reisner--Stanley complex} $\Delta(I)$, which is the simplicial complex on $A$ such that
+In symbols, The {\bf Stanley--Reisner ring} of $\Delta$ is defined to be $R/I(\Delta)$.
+Conversely, given a squarefree monomial ideal $I$ in the ring $R$, we can associate to it the {\bf Stanley--Reisner complex} $\Delta(I)$, which is the simplicial complex on $A$ such that

 We now give a combinatorial description of a simplicial complex $\Delta_{v,w}$, which we call the {\bf pipe complex}.
-We will show that $\Delta_{v,w}$ is the Reisner--Stanley complex of ${\rm in}_\prec I_{v,w}$.
+We will show that $\Delta_{v,w}$ is the Stanley--Reisner complex of ${\rm in}_\prec I_{v,w}$.

-We give coordinates to an ambient $n\times n$ grid so that $(1,1)$ refers to the southwest corner, $(n,1)$ refers to the northwest corner, and so on.
-Now, to each $v\in S_n$, the {\bf Rothe diagram} $D(v)$ is the following subset of the $n\times n$ grid:

-Alternatively, this set is described as follows.
-Place a dot $\bullet$ in position $(n-w(j)+1,j)$ for $1\leq j\leq n$.
-For each dot draw the ``hook'' that extends to the right and above that dot.
-The boxes that are not in any hook are the boxes of $D(v)$.

-Notice that with these conventions, the coordinates of the boxes of $D(v)$ are exactly the labels for the (unspecialized) variables appearing in $Z^{(v)}$.

-The {\bf essential set} $\Ess(v)$ can be described as the set of those boxes which are on the northeast edge of some connected components of $D(v)$.
-To be precise,

 The {\bf canonical labeling} of $D(v)$ is obtained by filling the $t$ boxes in row $i$ with the labels $i,i+1, \ldots,i+t-1$ (with $i$ being the label of the leftmost box).
 We will interchangeably refer to a box in $D(v)$ with label $\ell$ and a generator $u_{\ell}$ of the {\bf NilHecke algebra} ${\mathcal A}_{n}$.
 The NilHecke algebra is the $\mathbb{C}$-algebra with generators $u_1,\ldots,u_{n-1}$ and relations: